Port of Sevastopol: Passenger terminal

 Passenger terminal is located at the pier #143.
 Along with terminal there is a building of customs.

 Cargo district

 There is a cargo district located at the eastern end of the Bay of Sevastopol near the city of Inkerman (Little Inkerman) and mouth of the Chorna River.
 It consists of two transloading complexes PK-1 and PK-2.
-There was an intention to build a ferry terminal at the pier #50.

 Transloading complex #1 (PK-1) has capabilities to handle transferring cargo from water transport onto ground transport such as automotive and rail.
-The complex is specialized in handling cabotage sand, scrap metal (ferrous and non-ferrous metals) in bulk, coal export.
+The complex is specialized to handle cabotage sand, scrap metal (ferrous and non-ferrous metals) in bulk, and coal export.

 Transloading complex #2 (PK-2) has an area of 47883 m2.
 It is based around the pier #56 that has a length of 112 running meters and depth of 8.25 m.

-Portinvest loading area (Avlita)

-There is another cargo handling piers that belong to private owners.
-Among them is Portinvest Holding that belongs to the Ukrainian company System Capital Management.
-Its cargo handling area is served by a stevedore company Avlita.

-Balaklava Port

-There is a smaller port located in a remote Balaklava Bay.

 South Sevastopol

 South Sevastopol is a ship maintenance facility.
 The factory has a freight-handling complex, ship maintenance shop, own design bureau, builds yachts.
 It also rents out various vessels such as floating cranes, tugboats, others.